ZJU-Robotics-Lab/model-based-social-navigation/README.md

 # model-based-social-navigation
-code for **Learning World Transition Model for Social-Aware Robot Navigation** is comming soon
+code for **Learning World Transition Model for Social-Aware Robot Navigation** in ICRA2021 is comming soon.